San Francisco Team

 , Director of Finance & Administration

 Yuri Futamura joined New Field Foundation in 2003 after graduating from Oberlin College in 2002 with degrees in Politics and Third World Studies, including a semester in Uganda which inspired her strong interest in Africa and women’s issues in particular.
-After graduating, she moved to San Francisco where she volunteered with and served on the board of International Development Exchange (IDEX), an organization that partners with community-led organizations in Africa, Asia and Latin America.
-She is currently a board member of Asian Women’s Shelter, a shelter for Asian women and their children surviving domestic violence.
+She has served on the boards of International Development Exchange (IDEX) and Asian Women’s Shelter.
+In 2008, she received a Monarch Leadership Award from the Pacific Asian American Women Bay Area Coalition (PAAWBAC) for her efforts as an emerging Asian Pacific Islander woman leader in the Bay Area.
 Yuri is originally from Japan and is bilingual in English and Japanese.

 , Executive Director

 , Managing Director

 Before joining New Field in 2012, Jonathon was the Assistant Director of the Center for Agroecology and Sustainable Food Systems at the University of California, Santa Cruz.
 Prior to that, he was the Deputy Director of the Organic Farming Research Foundation in Santa Cruz.
 Jonathon’s professional experience also includes his work as a program specialist for agriculture and the environment in Africa at the Peace Corps headquarters, and staff agronomist for the Famine Early Warning System project, focusing on food security issues in the Sahel region of West Africa.
 During the 1990’s, Jonathon directed the Global Program of the Rodale Institute, an organic agriculture research and education organization that managed community-based projects in Senegal, Guatemala, Russia, and the U.S. Born and raised in the fruit belt of southwest Michigan, Jonathon earned degrees in forestry and agricultural education from Michigan State University, and in soil science from Texas A&M University.
 Jonathon had been a Peace Corps Volunteer in Burkina Faso in the late 1970’s, and later a Fulbright scholar conducting sociological research on soil management in the highlands of Guinea, West Africa.
 He speaks English and French.